SpeakUP Academy

 What does the suffix -strung mean in English?

-The suffix -strung having the nerves, tension, or emotional state stretched to a specified degree; describing the level of tension in a person or system In Spanish it usually maps to de nervios tensos / tenso / con los nervios a flor de piel.
+The suffix -strung describes how tense someone's nerves are: high-strung (nervous, easily upset) versus loosely-strung (relaxed).
+In Spanish it usually maps to de nervios tensos / tenso / con los nervios a flor de piel.

 Can you give an example of a word with -strung?